Moris-shi/FUS-Robotic-Manipulator/README.md

 The robot CAD files section contains all the components in .stl format.
 This was 3D printed on a Ultimaker 2+ connect printer but any other 3D printer with a sufficent build volumn could be used.
+For 3D printing, import the .stl files into Ultimaker Cura available at https://ultimaker.com/software/ultimaker-cura/
 The following quantities of each file is needed:

 •	1 x Base Mount